Nonparametric inference for fractional diffusion: A Fernique's type lemma

 \section{A Fernique's type lemma}

-The exponential moments of the H\"{o}lder norm of the trajectories of a fBm are classical results from the theory of Gaussian processes (see \cite{fer} for example).
-Nevertheless we are interested in the large time behavior of this moment.
-So we prove in this appendix the following Fernique's type lemma in which we give precision on the time dependence of the estimation. \begin{lemme} Let $T>0$, $0< \mathfrak{h} <H <1$.
+The exponential moments of the H\"{o}lder norm of the trajectories of a fBm are classical results from the theory of Gaussian processes (see \cite{fer}, e.g.).
+Nevertheless we are interested in the large time behaviour of this moment.
+So we prove in this Appendix the following Fernique's type lemma in which we give precision on the time dependence of the estimation. \begin{lemme} Let $T>0$, $0< \mathfrak{h} <H <1$.
 We denote